 Alcohol and colorectal cancer is a concern of many people.
-However, there is medical consensus that drinking in moderation is not a risk factor for colorectal cancer.
+But there is medical consensus that drinking in moderation is not a risk factor for colorectal cancer.

 Alcohol (even drunk at high levels) is not a risk factor for colorectal cancer.
-That’s the conclusion of the National Cancer Institute, the National Library of Medicine, and the American Society of Clinical Oncology.
+That’s the conclusion of these medical groups.

 Risk factors for Colorectal Cancer

 A risk factor is anything that may increase the chance of getting a disease.
 However, the link is not a strong one.
 A person may have many risk factors and never get the disease.
 On the other hand, a person may have no risk factors and get the disease.

 There are a number of risk factors for colorectal cancer: